yaim/scamminder-extension/README.md

 ## Installation

 ### **From the Chrome Web Store (Recommended)**

-**_The extension is still in testing phase.
-To see the extension in web store, you can request to join testers group by joining [scamminder-extension-testers](https://groups.google.com/u/0/g/scamminder-extension-testers/) on google groups._**

 1. Download the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/jnnbffmpanofhilgljfooicojfibopgp)
 2. Click "Add to Chrome" and confirm installation.